ArunimaB1995/Optical-Character-Recognition-and-Text-to-Speech-using-Pyttsx3/README.md

 ```
 pytesseract.pytesseract.tesseract_cmd = 'path/to/tesseract.exe'
 ```
 The pyttsx3 module supports two voices first is female and the second is male which is provided by “sapi5” for windows.
 It supports three TTS engines : sapi5 – SAPI5 on Windows.
-You can view the in-built voice and their ids using these lines of code and change accordingly to your preferances: https://www.geeksforgeeks.org/text-to-speech-changing-voice-in-python/ or follow this blog: https://puneet166.medium.com/how-to-added-more-speakers-and-voices-in-pyttsx3-offline-text-to-speech-812c83d14c13
+You can view the in-built voice and their ids using these lines of code and change accordingly to your preferences: https://www.geeksforgeeks.org/text-to-speech-changing-voice-in-python/ or follow this blog: https://puneet166.medium.com/how-to-added-more-speakers-and-voices-in-pyttsx3-offline-text-to-speech-812c83d14c13